nKtistakis/PetRegistry-Backend/README.md

 # A Dockerized REST-API Server implemented with Spring together with a MySQL Database

+Main branch installation guide is provided below.
+Branches ansble/docker/kubernetes-deploy support deploying the whole project(backend+frontend) through the DevOps repo of the project at: [PetRegistry-DevOps](h) "PetRegistry-DevOps".
+Follow repo's instructions to implement automation.

 ## Installation Guide

 # A REST-API Server implemented with Spring